 - Decide which two-year college you want to attend by visiting several campuses and checking out their course offerings on their websites.

-- Take the COMPASS Placement Test.
+- Take the placement test.
 (Testing schedules can be found on the college websites.)
 You will need to bring your BHS student ID card and money to pay a fee to the test center in order to take the test.
 Students with free/reduced lunch may qualify for a fee waiver from their BHS counselor.
-For more information about the COMPASS Placement Test and access to test prep materials try these two sites:
+For more information about the placement test and access to test prep materials, check the college websites.

 - Schedule an appointment to meet with your high school counselor.
 Bring your Running Start packet to this meeting.
 You will decide together which classes you will take at the college and which classes you will take at BHS.
 Your counselor will sign the Enrollment Verification Form included in your Running Start packet.